 Eastern diamondbacks are long, heavy-bodied snakes with a signature rattle on their tails.
 They are typically brownish-yellow, brownish-gray, or olive in color.
 They have several deep brown diamond-shaped blotches that have lightened centers all throughout their bodies.
 Their bellows are typically yellow or cream-colored, with dark coloration on their side.
 These snakes have a dark stripe on their heads that extend from their eye to their lip.
 This stripe is often bordered by white or yellow stripes.

 As for size, eastern diamondbacks are among the largest rattlesnakes in the world and are also heavy.
-They range anywhere from 2-6 feet in length and can weigh anywhere between 12-15 lbs.
+They range anywhere from 2 to 6 feet in length and can weigh anywhere between 12 and 15 pounds.
 While specimens over 6 feet are rare, they have been documented on several occasions, mostly in Florida.
-While the largest rattlesnake ever recorded in Florida was over 8 feet, the heaviest eastern diamondback was documented at 34 lbs!
+While the largest rattlesnake ever recorded in Florida was over 8 feet, the heaviest eastern diamondback was documented at 34 pounds!

 Eastern diamondbacks are carnivorous and rely on small mammals for their meals.
 They are usually found eating both mice and rabbits.
 However, their diet can include birds as well.
 When these snakes sense prey nearby, they strike and deliver a powerful, venomous bite.
 They will follow the scent of the dying prey before they swallow it.
 While the average eastern diamondback eats small mammals, larger specimens have been seen eating rabbits, squirrels, and even young wild turkeys.